vassbo/pdf2img-electron/readme.md

 PDF.name // -> returns the file name of the PDF PDF.pages // -> returns the page count, e.g. 5
 PDF.viewports // -> returns an array with the page sizes, e.g. [{ width: 595, height: 842 }]
+PDF.metadata // -> returns an object with metadata from the PDF: title, author, etc.

-PDF.toBitmap() // -> returns a promise with an array of Bitmap buffers PDF.toPNG() // -> returns a promise with an array of PNG buffers PDF.toJPEG() // -> returns a promise with an array of JPEG buffers PDF.toDataURL() // -> returns a promise with an array of Data URL strings
+PDF.toBitmap() // -> returns a promise with an array of Bitmap buffers PDF.toPNG() // -> returns a promise with an array of PNG buffers PDF.toJPEG() // -> returns a promise with an array of JPEG buffers PDF.toDataURL() // -> returns a promise with an array of Data URL strings PDF.toNativeImage() // -> returns a promise with an array of Electrons NativeImage
 ```

 ### Options